-A RF binary classification model was used to identify cultivated pastures in the study region (Fig. 4).
-The classification model

-- 200 consisted of 500 trees and used the spectral-temporal metrics of the remote sensing data (SR in the seven Landsat visible and infrared bands, NDVI, EVI, NBR, NDBI, NDPI, NDWI, and MNDWI) in the growing season as well as the ancillary topographic data as inputs.
-The RF binary classification model was trained using the training polygons shown in Fig. 3a and Fig. 3c.
-The training process on the GEE platform took 10 minutes.
-The RF binary classification model generated the likelihood of each pixel belonging to the two land cover categories (cultivated pasture and other) and classified the pixel to the land cover - 205 category with the higher likelihood.
+An RF binary classification model was used to identify cultivated pastures in the study region (Fig. 4).
+The classification model consisted of 500 trees and used the spectral-temporal metrics of the remote sensing data (SR in the seven Landsat visible and infrared bands: NDVI, EVI, NBR, NDBI, NDPI, NDWI, and MNDWI) in the growing season, as well as the ancillary topographic data, as inputs.
+The RF binary classification model was trained using the training polygons shown in Fig. 3a and c.
+The training process using the GEE platform took 10 min.
+The RF binary classification model generated the likelihood of each pixel belonging to the two land cover categories (cultivated pasture and other) and classified the pixel into the land cover category with the higher likelihood.

-The RF binary classification model was assessed in the pilot study regions using the validation points (ref.
-Section 3.6).
-When the classification overall accuracy was not satisfactory (less than 90%), the model was adjusted by refining the training polygons by excluding cultivated pasture polygons with possible mixed pixel problems until the overall accuracy was over 95%.
+The RF binary classification model was assessed in the pilot study regions using the validation points (refer to Sect.
+3.6).
+When the classification's overall accuracy was not satisfactory (less than 90%), the model was adjusted by refining the training polygons by excluding cultivatedpasture polygons with possible mixed-pixel problems until the overall accuracy was over 95%.

-210 3.6 Accuracy assessment and area estimation
+3.6 Accuracy assessment and area estimation

-To evaluate the accuracy of the cultivated pasture mapping, we used 1,000 randomly selected independent validation points in the pilot study region of Qinghai Province and another 1,000 in the pilot study region of the Tibet Autonomous Region, as shown in Figures 3b and 3d.
+To evaluate the accuracy of the cultivated-pasture mapping, we used 1000 randomly selected independent validation points in the pilot study region of Qinghai Province and another 1000 in the pilot study region of the Tibet Autonomous Region, as shown in Fig. 3b and d.
 Independent validation was used rather than cross-validation to avoid overestimating the accuracy of classified land cover maps (Foody, 2002; Friedl et al., 2000).
-Two authors independently labeled the land cover type of each

-- 215 validation site as either cultivated pastures or not using high spatial resolution images on Google Earth.
-To visualize the spatial extent of a validation site, a 30-meter radius buffer circle with the validation site as the center was introduced.
+Two authors independently labeled the land cover type of each validation site as either being cultivated pastures or not using high-spatial-resolution images on Google Earth.
+To visualize the spatial extent of a validation site, a 30 m radius buffer circle with the validation site as the center was introduced.
 The authors used field knowledge gained during the 2021 campaign to label the validation sites.
 For instance, forage production companies in the pilot study regions typically managed cultivated pastures using heavy mechanical machines.
 As a result, tractor furrows were present, but field ridges were not.
-In contrast, many field ridges were visible in conventional croplands managed by small - 220 household farmers.
+In contrast, many field ridges were visible in conventional croplands managed by small household farmers.

 When both interpretations agreed, the identified land cover category was assigned to the validation point.
 In cases when the two interpretations did not agree, a third author was invited to resolve the conflict.
 The land cover category determined by the three coauthors was then assigned to the validation point.
-The labeled independent random validation reference points were illustrated in Fig. 3b and 3d and summarized in Table 3.
+The labeled independent random validation reference points are illustrated in Fig. 3b and d and summarized in Table 3.
+Table 3.
+Summary of the labeled independent random validation points in the pilot study regions in Qinghai Province and the Tibet Autonomous Region.